 So where can you find this majestic giant?

-Overall, it seems like the UWS is a pretty good place to be if you’re a giant dog!Get the UWS newsletter (great for both dogs + humans):
+Overall, it seems like the UWS is a pretty good place to be if you’re a giant dog!Get the UWS newsletter (great for all mammals):